oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 CSAF Downloader
 :    A program that retrieves CSAF Documents in an automated fashion.

+CSAF Extended Validator
+:    A CSAF Basic Validator that additionally performs recommended tests.

 CSAF Extension
 :    A specified JSON object conveying additional information different from the content that can be conveyed with the CSAF Core elements.

-The Extension content MUST validate against the
-[CSAF Extension Content schema](https://docs.oasis-open.org/csaf/csaf/v2.1/schema/extension-content.json) as well as the schema given through its `$schema` property.
+CSAF Extension Additional Test
+:    A test whose execution depends on the presence of the specifying CSAF Extension that provides additional checks in the context of the CSAF Extension or the CSAF Document the extension is embedded in.

-CSAF Extended Validator
+CSAF Extension Collection
-:    A CSAF Basic Validator that additionally performs recommended tests.
+:   A set of multiple CSAF Extension Package.

+CSAF Extension Overlay Test
+:    A test whose execution depends on the presence of the specifying CSAF Extension that extends or replaces a  test standardized in this specification or a CSAF Additional Test.

+CSAF Extension Package
+:    A of compilation of all artifacts related to a single CSAF Extension.

+CSAF Extension Schema
+:    A JSON schema specifying the content and properties of a CSAF Extension.

+CSAF Extension Specification
+:    The specification of a single CSAF Extension and related material.

+CSAF Extension Test
+:    A test that is either a CSAF Extension Overlay Test or a CSAF Extension Additional Test.

 CSAF Full Validator
 :    A CSAF Extended Validator that additionally performs informative tests.